nicti/aa-standingsrequests/README.md

 - Standing managers can approve / deny standings requests from users
 - Automatic verification that approved / revoked standings are added / removed in-game
 - When user leaves the group, the app will automatically suggest required standing revocations
-- Alliance or corporation can be defined as master for standings
+- Alliance or corporation can be defined as source for contacts that define standings
 - Tool for researching all current alliance standing incl. link to their owners

 ## Screenshots